 A snow removal map is posted in each residence hall, the main building and the Sullivan center.

 Any vehicle found in violation of the snow removal parking policy will be subject to a parking summons and/or towing at the owner's expense.

 Frequently Asked Questions

 I'm a new student.
-How do I get my college ID?
+How do I get my university ID?

 Submit the New Student ID Request today!

 Call Campus Safety at (716) 880-2911.
 They will assist if possible, or will help you contact someone who can assist you.

 Where can I park?